-After selecting the input this channel is shown on the output display; which is defined in the first line of the 'Display Arrangement'.
+Use the checkbox 'Show Input', to have selected the inputs to be shown on the output display; which is defined in the first line of the 'Display Arrangement'.

 For each input channel an icon can be taken at any time.
 This icon is used in the 'Touch User Interface' and the 'Arrangement' tab to represent this input.
 To create such an icon go to the 'Channel Icon' tab in the 'Advanced' area.
 Chapter 3.4.4.8 Channel Icon